Watch Price Calculator

 I started this business with my partner, Federico Iossa (popular from the YouTube series ‘Federico Talks Watches’) 20 months ago with $4,000 in a kitchen, and now see sales of over $3.3 MM annually, at the age of 28.

-Christian Zeron from New Jersey, USA started Theo & Harris over 6 years ago, a watch brand.
+Christian Zeron (from New Jersey, USA) started Theo & Harris over 8 years ago.

 I’m Christian Zeron, I’m 23, the founder of Theo & Harris and I get people excited about old watches.